Department of Physics and Astronomy, Stony Brook University

 Determining spring constant

-• Make a plot of equilibrium position of the hanging mass (y-axis) versus the total hanging mass.
+• Make a plot of the spring length (y-axis) versus the total hanging mass (x-axis).

 • Determine the spring constant k from this plot.